Gluten-Free Vanilla Cupcakes

 Vanilla Cupcakes

-• 6 tablespoons unsalted butter, softened, dairy-free use Smart Balance butter
+• 6 tbsp unsalted butter, softened, dairy-free use Smart Balance butter

 • large eggs